kps25/k8s-guide-latest/README.md

  * list nodes: kubectl get nodes --show-labels
  * ssh to the master: ssh -i ~/.ssh/id_rsa admin@api.k8s.cloud.in

+# Once the cluster is up and running, We need to get the config to connect to K8s Cluster
+## Run the below command

+$ kops export kubecfg ${NAME}

+Above command will get the configurations of the newly created and copied into ~/.kube/config file

 # To install Dashboard
 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0-rc5/aio/deploy/recommended.yaml